rumburake/FastSmoothScroll/README.md

 ## [smoothScrollToPosition](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView#smoothScrollToPosition(int))?

-As the name shows, a smooth scrolling animation provides is nice to look at and keeps us in the context.
+As the name shows, a smooth scrolling animation is nice to look at and keeps us in the context.
 We visually see how we got to that item.

 But what if the list is long?
 It will scroll at a constant pace, through all the items in between, with a full render of each.
 This can get into a long and annoyng wait: